This blog may contain affiliate links. Read our disclosure policy for more info.

 Just under 30 minutes from Lake Louise is your first stop – the Crowfoot Glacier Viewpoint.
 This is just a quick stop and you will simply need to pull your vehicle safely off the road into the designated pull-off bay to see it.

 From this viewpoint, you will be treated to an awesome view of Crowfoot Glacier, which is named so because it’s shaped like a crow’s foot!
-Unfortunately, as the years have passed the glacier has been receding and so the shape of it has changed – therefore you may struggle slightly to see the unique shape.
-Regardless, it’s cool see a glacier!
+Unfortunately, as the years have passed the glacier has been receding and so the shape of it has changed.
+Therefore, you may struggle slightly to see the unique shape.
+Regardless, it’s cool to see a glacier!

-The glacier is approximately 1.5 square kilometers and is a great introduction to Canada’s glacier country.
+The glacier is approximately 1.5 square kilometers (0.6 square miles) and is a great introduction to Canada’s glacier country.
 Interestingly too, the melt-off from the Crowfoot Glacier feeds the Bow Lake and River (your next recommended stop on this road trip).

 2. Bow Lake

-Bow Lake is a small lake by Canadian standards, at just 3.2 kilometers squared, but boy is it beautiful!
+Bow Lake is a small lake by Canadian standards, at just 3.2 kilometers squared (1.2 square miles), but boy is it beautiful!
 Surrounded by the Canadian Rockies and with turquoise water thanks to glacial silt, the color of the lake is especially vibrant in the summer.
 Which makes it a very popular time to visit the lake.

 In fact, if you have time I highly recommend driving a little further down the highway to the Bow Lake parking lot and walking the short distance to the lake from there.
 It’s so beautiful to see up close, and a must-stop if you’re a keen photographer like me.
 In fact, Bow Lake is on my list of one of the most Instagrammable places to visit in Banff.
 There are also some short walking trails around the lake that lead to several scenic viewpoints!